arvinzzq/zrototype/README.md

-# teehee-module-template
+# zrototype
-teehee template of module
+zrototype create graph↔️ of prototype of given objects.